 Is moving your financial reporting systems to the cloud a good idea?
 Should accounting and finance teams adopt cloud financial solutions, or is it better to keep all your data under your own roof?
-It depends on whom you ask.

 More interest in cloud financial solutions

-The number of financial systems being managed in the clouds is growing, according to the financial executives surveyed in the 2017 Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF).
+The number of financial systems being managed in the clouds is growing, according to the financial executives surveyed in the latest Benchmarking the Accounting & Finance Function report from Robert Half and Financial Executives Research Foundation (FERF).

 An overview of the cloud's benefits